FAQs

 Further tree removal in the surrounding bushland would also be needed to meet with strict bushfire mitigation controls, impacting the environment and streetscape.

-Why was Corsican Reserve chosen as the new location?
+Why was Corsican Reserve chosen as the proposed new location?

 Corsican Reserve is only 400m from the current preschool.
 The land is undeveloped, with no significant trees or vegetation, and there is no infrastructure on site.
 The site does not require rezoning for a preschool.